mthorrell/gbnet/paper/paper.md

 $$ P(y <= i | X) = \sigma(\theta_i - F(X)). $$

-Fitting this ordinal regression model using GBMs without a tool like GBNet is complex: (1) neither XGBoost nor LightGBM offer this objective; (2) calculating the negative log-likelihood (that is, its loss) has multiple steps--a cumulative distribution function is calculated and then differenced to find the likelihood; (3) the objective has parameters, $\theta_i$, that need to be fit along with $F(X)$.
+Fitting this ordinal regression model using GBMs without a tool like GBNet is complex: (1) neither XGBoost nor LightGBM offer this objective; (2) calculating the negative log-likelihood (that is, its loss) has multiple steps&mdash;a cumulative distribution function is calculated and then differenced to find the likelihood; (3) the objective has parameters, $\theta_i$, that need to be fit along with $F(X)$.

-`GBOrd` leverages `XGBModule` and `LGBModule` and native PyTorch functionality to make fitting an ordinal regression model, using either XGBoost or LightGBM back-ends, straightforward.
+`GBOrd` leverages `XGBModule` and `LGBModule` and native PyTorch functionality to make fitting an ordinal regression model straightforward using either XGBoost or LightGBM back-ends.
 As an illustration, a plot showing the fitted probabilities on the Ailerons dataset from [@gagolewski_ordinal_regression] is below.
 The breakpoint parameters are fit via gradient descent simultaneously with the GBM.
 The uneven spacing of the breakpoints in the figure demonstrates that the model has learned a more optimal separation between classes rather than using evenly spaced breakpoints.

 ![Fitted ordinal regression probabilities for the Ailerons dataset](ordinal_probs.png)